proto-zero/proto-zero.github.io/README.md

 ## Ruby

 A website that displays and discusses a few of Sean Lenhart's unique programs created in Ruby.
-Originally built in Ruby on Rails (https://github.com/proto-zero/resume_site) and converted to HTML/CSS for display on github pages.
+Originally built in Ruby on Rails (https://github.com/proto-zero/resume_site) and converted to HTML/CSS for display on GitHub pages.

 TODO: Adjust sizes and placement for mobile screens.